The Times of India | January 05, 2026

 This universal fact is set forth thus in the Quran:

-‘…whoever killed a human being—except as a punishment for murder or for spreading corruption in the land— shall be regarded as having killed all mankind’ (5:32)
+‘…whoever killed a human being—except as a punishment for murder or for spreading corruption in the land—shall be regarded as having killed all mankind, and that whoever saved a human life shall be regarded as having saved all mankind.’
+(5:32)

 War has only one serious upshot: the killing of others.
-War is, in effect, an act of mass murder.
-In this sense war is the worst kind of heinous crime.
-In other words, war means the killing of humanity and peace means the giving of life to humanity.
+In effect, war is an act of mass murder.
+In this sense, it is the worst form of heinous crime.
+War signifies the killing of humanity, whereas peace signifies the giving of life to humanity.

-It is clear from the foregoing arguments that the sole option we have before us is not war, but peace.
+From the foregoing arguments, it is clear that the only option before us is not war, but peace.

 Killing a human being is not like killing an animal.
-Killing a member of humanity is like killing one’s own self.
-If one is aware of this reality, one will never make another human being the victim of one’s violent actions.
-When one person kills another, it is out of ignorance.
-If people’s lack of awareness in this regard could be remedied, then certainly violence could be brought to an end.
-The best way then to counter violence and war is to promote universal education.
+To kill a member of humanity is akin to killing one’s own self.
+If a person truly understands this reality, they will never subject another human being to violence.
+When one person kills another, it is due to ignorance.
+If this lack of awareness were remedied, violence could be brought to an end.
+Therefore, the most effective way to counter violence and war is to promote universal education.

 Source: The Age of Peace